CircleCly/cs61bl-su22-lesson-plans/lab06.md

 **First things first I’m the realest**

 **What went really well today? :)**
+  The polls and student participation are decent today, students were eager to answer questions.
+  During one-on-ones I did generally a good job in clearing up student confusions.

 **What didn’t go so well?**
+  During one-on-ones towards the end I got tired (because later I discovered that I got a fever, sad ;( ) Also for a recursion problem, I should have walked them through the visualizer rather than try to draw the diagrams myself - my drawings were sometimes confusing and I made mistakes.
 **Presentation**

 Did you: